dsgriffin/nft-timelines/index.md

 title: Early NFTs
 ---

-This repository contains various resources focused on vintage or historical blockchain collectibles (firsts, relatively early tokens of a niche etc), mostly in the form of blog posts and timelines.

 ### Defining an NFT

 In the strictest sense, an NFT is a unique 1/1 token representing ownership of something (art etc).